Insights Into Deep Non-linear Filters for Improved Multi-channel Speech Enhancement: Introduction

 In this work, we investigate the internal functioning of DNN-based (joint) non-linear filters for multi-channel speech enhancement.
 To learn about the role of a non-linear spatial filter and the interdependency between spatial and tempo-spectral information, we consider a second separated approach, which combines a non-linear spatial filter with an independent post-filter.
 An illustration of this setup is given in Figure \ref{fig:1-separated2}.
-A systematic comparison of the three approaches outlined in Figure \ref{fig:1-comparison} then allows to assess what makes for good spatial filtering performance: Is non-linear as opposed to linear spatial filtering the main factor for good performance?
+A systematic comparison of the three approaches outlined in Figure \ref{fig:1-comparison} then allows us to assess what makes for good spatial filtering performance: Is non-linear as opposed to linear spatial filtering the main factor for good performance?
 Or is it rather the interdependency between spatial and tempo-spectral processing?
 And do temporal and spectral information have the same impact on spatial filtering performance?

 This paper is based on our recent conference paper \cite{tesch2022interspeech}, but the experimental evaluation here goes far beyond the results presented previously.
 Specifically, we propose new experimental designs to investigate the spatial filtering performance of a DNN-based joint filter.
-This then allows to argue about the spatial selectivity of the different approaches.
+This then allows for a discussion of the spatial selectivity of the different approaches.
 We include a comparison with state-of-the-art approaches, showing that the joint non-linear filter obtained by our systematic evaluation outperforms them and, furthermore, we extend our evaluations from the speaker extraction task to the CHiME3 dataset.
-The latter then allows to assess the role of the dataset characteristics with respect to the previously mentioned research questions.
+The latter then enables us to assess the role of the dataset characteristics with respect to the previously mentioned research questions.

+In a recent study, also Tan et al. \cite{tan2022spatiospectralfilter} compare the performance of a joint spatial and tempo-spectral non-linear filter with a DNN-driven linear spatial filter plus additional post-filter (i.e. Figure \ref{fig:1-separated} versus Figure \ref{fig:1-jointfilter}).
+While they report comparable performance for these two approaches, in this paper, in line with our theoretical findings in \cite{tesch2021nonlinearspatialfilteringtasl}, we demonstrate the conceptual superiority of a joint non-linear spatial and tempo-spectral filter by outperforming an \emph{oracle} linear spatial filter plus post-filter.
+Furthermore, our work adds additional value beyond a general performance comparison of the two approaches by presenting experiments that allow for insights into the internal mechanisms underlying a well-performing joint non-linear filter.

 The remainder of this paper is structured as follows.
 Section \ref{sec:background} introduces the signal model and provides a detailed overview of traditional and DNN-based spatial filtering.
 In Section \ref{sec:netarcs}, we introduce a set of DNN-based filter variants, which will be analyzed thoroughly to provide insights into the separability of spatial processing and post-filtering (Section \ref{subsec:evalseparability}) and the interdependency between spatial and tempo-spectral processing (Section \ref{subsec:evalinterdependency}).
 In Section \ref{sec:mixeval}, we provide a comparison with recent state-of-the-art methods and, in Section \ref{sec:chimeeval}, we report results for the CHiME3 dataset.